tobias-weiss-ai-xr/opendesk-edu/.gitlab/merge_request_templates/Other.md

 # 👷 Developer Checklist

+**Documentation:**

-- Does the MR include new bits and pieces (e.g. new secrets) that require documentation?
+Does this MR introduce changes (e.g., new secrets, configuration options) that require documentation?
-  - [ ] No.
+- [ ] No
-  - [ ] Yes, and the documentation was updated accordingly.
+- [ ] Yes, and the documentation has been updated accordingly

-Document in an extra comment and link to that comment:
+**Quality Assurance:**
-- [ ] How you verified the change is working as expected, also in upgrade scenarios.
+- [ ] Verified that the feature works as expected, including upgrade scenarios
-- [ ] Any regression testing done.
+- [ ] Performed regression testing

---> Link to comment:
+- Link to internal comment(s) with detailed QA results (to avoid exposing infrastructure details):
+  - ...